22nd BIENNALE OF SYDNEY | NIRIN

 MAR 14- SEP 6, 2020, COCKATOO ISLAND, SYDNEY, AUSTRALIA

 'Not Less Expensive Than Gold' 2016-2020

-Mixed-Media Installation (Video, Drawings, Paper mache, Herbs, Prints on clothes)
+Medium: Mixed-Media Installation (Video, Drawings, Paper mache, Herbs, Prints on Textile)

 Project Production Team: Mekh Limbu, Subas Tamang, Lavkant Chaudhary, Sheelasha Rajbhandari, Hit Man Gurung, Binay Rimal, Kala Limbu, Mithu Chaudhary, Aman Tuladhar.
 Special thanks to Gopal Kalapremi Shrestha.

 This Project was independently initiated by Artree Nepal in 2016.
 In 2020 an extension of this project was commissioned by the Biennale of Sydney with generous support from the Open Society Foundations and kind support from Kumudini Gurung, Julia Booth, and Ali Newling.

 The herbs found in the Nepali Himalayas at altitudes above 3,000 meters are considered rich in phytochemicals and medicinal properties.
 These plants which people have been using for hundreds, if not thousands, of years for their healing abilities have now become export goods; ironically, up to 90 percent of Nepal’s pharmaceuticals are imported.